Cleaning Carpets Since the 1900s

 In 2014, we opened a second location on Murray Avenue in Squirrel Hill, conveniently serving our customers east of the city.
+And in 2018, we opened our third location, on Castle Shannon Blvd. in Mt.
+Lebanon.
 Stop in for the expert cleaning and repair services you've come to expect from Northside, and stay to view our beautiful selection of new and antique rugs.
 We are now Northside Carpet & Oriental Rugs.

 Steelers Banner – Unique Fabric Care

 For over a century, our company has been located on the Northside of Pittsburgh.
 This has always been a geographically convenient location for our customers, and for us, with easy access to interstate and beltways.
 So, when we were called upon to pick up and clean a unique eight-foot Steeler football banner that had been on display at Three Rivers Stadium for an extended period of time, we were pleased to have the opportunity.